 Annalee currently holds a position as a Designer at Aedis Architects.
 Over the past couple years she has gained a great deal of experience with educational projects, many in the public sector.
 She has been involved in the design and construction of multiple building types, from single and multi-story classroom buildings to multi-use buildings, as well as campus master planning, and design of exterior spaces.
 Her past experience includes high-end residential, with some time spent working in multi-family development, historic preservation, and experience working abroad in Rome, Italy.
 Annalee is very passionate about exploring new ways to incorporate sustainable thinking into the foundation of architectural design.
 To create a method of producing buildings and spaces that tie uniquely into the surrounding environment, while cultivating an impactful experiential connection with the user.

 Mani Ardalan Farhadi, Assoc.
 AIA, LEEP AP

-	Mani Ardalan Farhadi, LEED AP, is Senior Associate, Senior Programmer/Project

-	Manager at Steinberg.
-Garnering 30 years of experience, Mani has expertise in

-	higher education & K-12 visioning, programming, master planning, and

-	consensus-building.
-She obtained her professional B. Arch degree from Boston

-	Architectural College, following a BA in Architecture degree from Wellesley

-	College.
-From eastern roots, blended with western upbringing, she brings a

-	wealth of perspective.
-Mani’s volunteer leadership roles include Board of

-	Trustee member and Chair of Bond Oversight Committee for Los Gatos Union School

-	District, for which she received ‘Citizen Architect’ award.
+Mani Ardalan Farhadi, LEED AP, is Project Director/Senior Education Planner at Taylor Design, San Francisco.
+Garnering 30 years of experience, Mani has expertise in higher education & K-12 visioning, programming, master planning, and consensus-building.
+She obtained her professional B. Arch degree from Boston Architectural College, following a BA in Architecture degree from Wellesley College.
+From eastern roots, blended with western upbringing, she brings a wealth of perspective.
+Mani’s volunteer leadership roles include Board of Trustee member and Chair of Bond Oversight Committee for Los Gatos Union School District, for which she received ‘Citizen Architect’ award.